Kenny Bräck: CART career

-In 2000 he switched to the CART series, joining Team Rahal and being awarded the Rookie of the Year, finishing fourth in the overall standings.
+In 2000, Bräck switched to the CART series, joining Team Rahal and being awarded the Rookie of the Year, finishing fourth in the overall standings.

 In 2001, Bräck finished second in the driver's championship, winning a season-high four races and taking six pole positions.
 However, he did not have much success on road circuits which is what ultimately cost him that year's title to Gil de Ferran.

 In 2001, Bräck also had a minor role in the Hollywood motion picture Driven, which starred Sylvester Stallone and Burt Reynolds.

 In 2002, Bräck raced for Chip Ganassi Racing, and he ended the season by winning the CART season finale Mexico City G.P., which turned out to be his only win in major North American open-wheel racing on a road or street circuit.

 IROC

 In 2001, Bräck competed in the International Race of Champions series in the season called IROC XXV.
 The series is a stock car invitational in the United States.
 He finished third in the championship, the highest points position for a non-stock car driver.